 One of my goals with this boom deck was to incorporate different activities that can be used for a wider variety of ages.
 With some of the activities being as open-ended as they are, you can truly personalize them to meet your students needs and target any goal area with these activities!

-Are you using Boom cards in therapy?!
+Are you using Speech Therapy Holiday Boom Cards yet?!
 I would love to hear how you make decks more interactive for your students!